Achievable logoAchievable logo

 Eligibility

-The AP Calculus AB exam is typically taken by high school students in grades 11 or 12, although it’s open to any student who meets their school’s prerequisites.
+The AP Calculus AB exam is typically taken by high school students in grades 11 or 12, though eligibility is determined by your school’s prerequisites.

 A solid foundation in algebra, geometry, trigonometry, and precalculus is strongly recommended.